 However, I recently realized that this may not be the most effective method or the best use of my or my hiring manager’s time.

-When I joined Batman at Wayne Technologies, I learned a completely different approach to sourcing.
+When I joined Wayne Technologies, I learned a completely different approach to sourcing.
 Rather than glancing at each profile in my results and adding them to my project when they are a good fit.
 I was told we would pull every candidate that our search pulls back.
 We’d then add the list to a project and narrow it down from there.

 This strategy offers more data for the client.
 We are able to show the client what search strings we used and the total amount of profiles we then started with.
 Then we quickly remove any candidate that we can easily eliminate based on their title, location, company, etc. The list still tends to be a couple of hundred people at this point.